EyringMLClimateGroup/karmouche24esd_AtlanticPacificPacemaker_Causality/README.md

 # Results
 Results from running the jupyter notebooks will be saved under the `FIGS/` directory.

-To refer to figures from the paper, please see [overview_figures](../main/overview_figures) to locate the notebook needed to produce a specific plot.

 # Miscellaneous
 - **Earth System Model Evaluation Tool (ESMValTool):**